 Like a number of Western holidays in Japan, Christmas seems to be getting bigger every year.
-Christmas celebrations in Japan are an interesting mix of traditions from abroad with some unique Japanese interpretations thrown in.
+Christmas in Japan is an interesting mix of traditions from abroad with some unique Japanese Christmas interpretations thrown in.

-Here are 7 areas of difference that make the Japanese Christmas experience its own.
+Here are 8 things that make the Japanese Christmas experience its own.

 Interestingly, one of the most popular places to get your fill of Christmas Eve chicken is at KFC.
 In fact, we can probably say that it is thanks to KFC that the whole chicken on Christmas Eve thing became popular in Japan in the first place.